 Carrying through the dark theme, St. Sebastian has a huge number of arrows sticking out of his body.
 But he does, at least, smile.

-The entrance fee for the Duomo includes a 20+ minute audio guide, which help you appreciate the church.
+The entrance fee for the Duomo is 16 euros.
+It includes a 20+ minute audio guide, which help you appreciate the church.

 3. Palazzo Comunale | Palazzo del Popolo

-The palace houses the town’s Civic Museum.
+The upper floors of the palace houses the town’s Civic Museum.
 If you’re short on time or not a fan of Early Renaissance art, these museums are skippable.
 The Duomo eclipses them in terms of the quality of art.

 The Civic Museum’s painting collection includes minor works by Pinturricchio, Filippino Lippi, and other 13th to 15th century painters from the Florentine and Sienese schools.

 The museum’s highlight are two important rooms: the Camera del Podesta (Room of the Mayor) and the Sala Dante.

 The Camera has allegorical frescos from 1306 painted by Memmo de Filippuccio.
 They depict Scenes of Married Life.